Franchise Law Watch: NLRB Overrules the Browning-Ferris Joint Employer Standard

 Request Your Free Consultation Today

 At Pike & Lustig, LLP, our Florida franchise law attorneys always keep up to date on the latest developments in federal and state law.
 If you are a franchisor or franchisee who needs legal assistance, please do not hesitate to contact us today for your free consultation.
 We will protect the rights of your business.
-From our offices in West Palm Beach and Miami, we serve franchise law clients throughout South Florida, including in Hollywood, Fort Lauderdale, North Miami, and Miami Beach.
+From our offices in West Palm Beach, Wellington and Miami, we serve franchise law clients throughout South Florida, including in Hollywood, Fort Lauderdale, North Miami, and Miami Beach.